jonatanhal/jonatanhal.github.io/_posts/2014-10-22-Encrypted-ZFS-on-FreeBSD-using-GELI.markdown

 **When first setting up your ZFS raidz, remember to include all your prepared drives**

-In my case, I wanted some more data redundancy, just in case i get struck by lightning & two of my hard-drives die.
-I set the `copies`-option on my newly created pool, `$ zfs set copies=2 storage`.

 # Doing things by hand over & over sucks, let's make it EZ (but probably insecure).
 Modifying our *.zshrc*, we can implement some convenient functions that would make any cryptographer or paranoid person cringe & sub-tweet how horrible infosec-practice this is.